tier4/scenario_simulator_v2/docs/tutorials/RunWithDocker.md

 ```bash
 rocker --x11 osrf/ros:crystal-desktop rviz2
 ```
-You can see same result with GPU.
+You can see same result with nvidia GPU.

 ## Build docker image locally (optional)